 Life insurance is an important product, and it doesn’t have to be expensive.
-Policies start from £5 a month.
-Life insurance costs do vary depending on a few things, though, including:
+Policies start from £5 a month but costs do vary depending on a few things, including:

 Choosing the right cover is important.
-There are a two basic types of life insurance policy we can help you find, each suitable for different situations.
+There are a two basic types that we can help you find, each suitable for different situations.
 Here’s a quick rundown:

-Level term life insurance will pay out a fixed amount to your beneficiaries if you die within a set term.
+A level term plan will pay out a fixed amount to your beneficiaries if you die within a set term.
 The term length is decided at the start of the policy, and the pay-out stays the same no matter how far into the term you get.

 Terms can range from anywhere between 5 and 50 years, but 10-25 years is typical.